jeffbski/redux-util/README.md

 ## Forked from redux-actions

 This code was forked from redux-actions which was created by Andrew Clark and released under the MIT license.
+This was done to accommodate a different philosophy towards the api.

+Differences from redux-actions

+- automatic camel casing is not used in createActions to prevent confusion.
+- an optional namespacing value can be provided to createAction and createActions which will prefix all the action types with that plus a '/'.
+This occurs without deepening the object tree that createActions creates.
+- handleActions renamed createReducer

 The original contributors can be found at https://github.com/redux-utilities/redux-actions/graphs/contributors